Clement25/dotfiles/tmux.md

     tmux switch -t work

+kill all the session:
+    tmux kill-server

+kill a target session:
+    tmux kill-session -t targetSession

 Create a new session that shares all windows with an existing session, but has its own separate notion of which window is current:

     tmux new-session -s work2 -t work